vonderklaas/redux-toolkit-projects/README.md

 # redux-toolkit-projects

-This is a hub of different Redux Toolkit projects I made and still working on.
+This is a hub of different Redux projects I made and still work on.
 You can find projects with different concepts covered: from store, slices, actions to redux-thunk and RTK Query

 ### Notes